tim-one/tim-one.github.io/psf/crimes.md

 ---

 [^GR]: In my view, the Golden Rule is at the heart of every compassionate code of human relations, perhaps augmented in fuzzy cases by the [principle of charity](https://en.wikipedia.org/wiki/Principle_of_charity).
 The principle of charity should also be used for judging others, and would be in a truly healthy community.
-I'd settle for a harsher "reasaonable person" test instead, which is what most sane legal systems settle for.
+I'd settle for a harsher "reasonable person" test instead, which is what most sane legal systems settle for.
 The PSF, alas, doesn't appear to embrace either.